nix-community/disko/docs/quickstart.md

 This tutorial will guide you through the process of installing NixOS on a single disk system using Disko.

+1. Booting the installer

-- 1. Download NixOS ISO images from the NixOS download page (https://nixos.org/download.html#nixos-iso) and create a bootable USB drive following the instructions in [Section 2.4.1 "Booting from a USB flash drive"](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb) of the NixOS manual.
+Download NixOS ISO images from the NixOS download page (https://nixos.org/download.html#nixos-iso) and create a bootable USB drive following the instructions in [Section 2.4.1 "Booting from a USB flash drive"](https://nixos.org/manual/nixos/stable/index.html#sec-booting-from-usb) of the NixOS manual.

+2. The disk name

-- 2. Identify the name of your system disk by using the lsblk command.
+Identify the name of your system disk by using the lsblk command.

 ```
 $ lsblk